 by Daniel Peters, Adverse Possession Lawyer

-Adverse possession is a doctrine that allows someone who trespasses on another’s land, if done in a certain manner for a long enough time, to become the owner of that land.
+In essence, the doctrine allows someone who trespasses on another’s land, if done in a certain manner for a long enough time, to become the owner of that land.
 Oftentimes the issue is discovered when one neighbor hires a surveyor in order to begin a project on their land.
 The survey might reveal either that the person hiring the surveyor has been trespassing on land that is the neighbor’s property according to the survey, or alternatively that the neighbor has been trespassing on land that the survey shows is owned by the hiring party.
 Fortunately or unfortunately, the survey may not settle the issue of who owns the land now because of adverse possession.

 Whether adverse possession has occurred is very fact dependent, and requires a number all of a number of factors to be met.
 However, if all of the factors are met a person who was originally a trespasser can become the legal owner of the property that was being trespassed upon.
 The required factors, which will be discussed below, are: